-The series is produced and edited by Simon Moore, Communications Officer based at the University of Leeds.
-The show is hosted by the Climactic Collective, an independent podcast network telling the stories of regular people pushing for climate action in their communities.
+The series is produced and edited by Simon Moore, Communications and Engagement Officer based at the University of Leeds.
+The show was formerly published by the Climactic Collective, an independent podcast network telling the stories of regular people pushing for climate action in their communities.
 It is now available on Apple Podcasts.

 Episode six - From global negotiations to local action | Jamie Brogan, Simon Moore and Rosanna Harvey-Crawford